More articles

 January

-After the busy party week at the end of December, peace returns to the Algarve in January.
+After the busy festive week at the end of December, January returns to the Algarve, where peace and quiet are common.
 Winter visitors often choose to arrive in January.
-The days are already starting to lengthen and the weather is ideal for long walks on the beach.
-And during those walks on the beach you will always see that there are also people just lying in their swimwear, sunbathing.
-The days in the Algarve are longer in the winter than in the Netherlands anyway, you have more than two hours more daylight.
+The days are already beginning to lengthen, and the weather is perfect for long walks on the beach.

 February

-If it gets cold in the Algarve, it is at night in January and February.
-Every year, the night temperature almost reaches zero on a few days.
-Not on the coast of course, but especially a bit further away.
-Fortunately, warm February nights also mean that the temperatures can quickly rise to 20 degrees during the day.
-After all, the sun is already much higher in the sky, because of that sun it always feels much warmer than in the Netherlands.
-February is therefore often a month of many outdoor lunches and beautiful walks, and in the evening the fireplace or the heating with the air conditioning on.
+After all, the sun is already much higher in the sky, making it feel much warmer than in the Netherlands.
+February is therefore often a month of outdoor lunches and lovely walks, and in the evenings, the fireplace or heater with the air conditioning on.

 March